telerik/kendo-ui-core/CONTRIBUTING.md

 If you don't use a topic branch, we may ask you to re-do your pull request on a topic branch.
 If your pull request contains commits or other changes that are not related to the pull request, we will ask you to re-do your pull request.

-#### Branch from "master" not "production"
+#### Branch from "master", not "production"

 The "production" branch of the Kendo UI Core repository is for production maintenance code only.
 Never create a pull request from the production branch.
 Always create a branch for your work from the "master" branch.
 This will facilitate easier pull request management for the continuous work that is done in the master branch.
 If the issue is a bug fix that should be back ported to a maintenance branch, the core maintainers will cherry-pick it.

 ### 3. Include tests describing the bug or feature

 Kendo UI uses [QUnit](https://qunitjs.com/) for a test framework and [karma](http://karma-runner.github.io/) as the test runner.
-You may browse the `tests` directory to gett a better idea of the structure and conventions used.
+You may browse the `tests` directory to get a better idea of the structure and conventions used.

 To run the tests, execute the following command: